11 Different Types of Docile Chicken Breeds

 by Gabriel Kamener is licensed under CC BY-NC-SA 2.0

-Ameraucanas are another types of docile chicken breeds.
+Ameraucanas are another type of docile chicken breed.
 These chickens are white with black spots on their wings and tail feathers; they’re elegant and initially come from South America.

 These birds get along well with other poultry, such as ducks, geese, turkeys, guinea fowls (poultry originating from Africa), and even rabbits!

-They also have a high egg production rate, producing eggs more frequently than some other breeds.
+They also have a high egg production rate, producing eggs more frequently than other breeds.

 Ameraucana chicks can be brutal to find since they’re not bred all that often, but you may find them at your local feed store, or if you’ve got a backyard flock already established, your breeder might be willing to sell some chicks to you.